 The builders were working on the new pool building right up to the last minute.

-“What an Earth is it?” asked Isis as she hurried out to join her.
-And then
+“What on earth is it?” asked Isis as she hurried out to join her.
+And then:

 Needless to say the plumber had got his pipes and his drains mixed up rather badly.

 Samantha was particularly cross.
-She rang up Isabelle and said : “I bet I know what happened.
-That little witch Katie put a bad spell on the pool becasue she hates swimming.
+She rang up Isabelle and said: “I bet I know what happened.
+That little witch Katie put a bad spell on the pool because she hates swimming.
 She’s always doing mean things like that but she gets away with it because not everyone believes in magic these days.”

 “Yes, I suppose you’re right,” said Isabelle.
 “It’s the only possible explanation.”

 And that’s how rumours get started.
 Soon the whole school was talking about how Katie had put a pooh spell on the pool.